MJPCrepin/VerticalShooter/README.md

 ====
 Manuel Crepin (manuel@crep.in), Oct'17

-## Current features
+## Mechanics
 * Player object lifts off with any key
 * Camera follows player max height
-* Score based on peak height
+* Score based on peak player height
-* Floor deleted after liftoff
+* GameObjects destroyed when out of bounds
 * Enemies spawn continuously on platforms
-* Enemies face/aim at player
+* Enemies aim around player and soot

 ## To do
-* Pew pew
+* Player shooting
-* Fancy effects (time allowing)
+* Fancy effects
-* Some form of punishment for just going up?
+* Punishment for going straight up